-Electricity supply source to be confirmed.
+Electricity supply source from George Municipality.
+Electricity supply is available an existing transdformer will need to be upgraded (Appendix F1.10.1).
+This should be a condition of the EA.
 The Proposed development of a telecommunication mast will not produce waste or use water during its operational phase.